-301. Second, and significantly against that background, it is apparent also that immunity was very much on the minds of the Security Council membership.
-That is obvious from the consideration, inter alia, that the very text of the resolution had specifically stipulated immunity for others including 'current or former officials ... from a contributing State outside Sudan which is not a party to the Rome Statute but did not similarly stipulate such immunity directly or indirectly for officials of the Government of Sudan.
-The failure of resolution 1593 (2005) to stipulate immunity for officials of the Government of Sudan as was done for 'officials ... from a contributing State outside Sudan which is not a party to the Rome Statute' is obvious as to its reasons and implications.
-It shows that notwithstanding that immunity was very much on the mind of the Council at all material times, they did not wish to extend it to officials of the Government of Sudan, beyond the limited extent that they had extended such immunity to officials from a contributing State 'outside Sudan' which is not a party to the Rome Statute.
+State outside Sudan which is not a party to the Rome Statute' is obvious as to its reasons and implications.
+It shows that notwithstanding that immunity was very much on the minds of the members of the Council at all material times, they did not wish to extend it to officials of the Government of Sudan, beyond the limited extent that they had extended such immunity to officials from a contributing State 'outside Sudan' which is not a party to the Rome Statute.
 In that regard, the record of the debate amply shows that most of the members of the Council had registered objections-ranging from mild to very strong-against immunity to the limited extent that it was recognised so expressly for 'officials ... from a contributing State outside Sudan which is not a party to the Rome Statute'.